TadeasKriz/tadeaskriz.github.io/_posts/2014-07-21-music-stopper-released.md

 image: content/music-stopper-released/title_image.jpg
 ---

 Another simple yet useful application from [Brightify][brightify] is on the Play Store.
-It does what the name says, stops your music after a specified amount of time.
-This is mainly useful when you like to be taken in by your favorite songs, but you don't want the music to play longer than needed.
+It does what the name says— it stops your music after a specified amount of time.
+This is especially useful when you like to lose yourself in your favorite songs, but at the same time you don't want to play the music any longer than needed.

 ### Credits
 * Code: [Filip Dolník][filip]